X-Illuminati/internet-of-spores/doc/server_design_detail.md

 directories, though it is probably easier to create softlinks in your Node-RED runtime directory.

+**null-terminate**

+This function simply appends a "\0" character to the end of the response message.

 **process error**

 ![process error flow chart](drawio/serversw_detail_process_error_flow_chart.png)